ParthaSarathi-raw/8WeekSQLChallenge-Solutions/Week - 2 - Pizza Runner/README.md

 ### Anyways Happy Fiddling with the Data.
 See you in the next case study.

-### Oh wait, this is the final case study.
+### Oh wait, this is the final case study since I've solved everything else and I hope you're doing this case study at the last too.
 It's been a ride solving all these 8 case studies.
 Hopefully all these solutions I've provided really came in handy while you're solving these case studies yourself.
 I wish you all the best in your future endeavours.
 Peace <3